tschaub/suite/docs/geoexplorer/src/glossary.rst

      A JavaScript toolkit for creating rich web mapping applications.
 GeoExt is built using OpenLayers and ExtJS.
 Learn more at `geoext.org <http://geoext.org>`_.

    GXP
      A repository for high level application components useful for assembling applications for viewing, editing, styling, and configuring data with GeoServer.
-GXP components are built with GeoExt.  `Learn more about GXP <http://projects.opengeo.org/gxp>`_.
+GXP components are built with GeoExt.

    OGC
      The `Open Geospatial Consortium <http://www.opengeospatial.org/>`_ (OGC) is a standards organization that develops specifications for geospatial services.